-Once you’ve successfully landed in your audience’s inbox using best practices in email deliverability, the goal is to get your emails opened and have your contacts take action.
+Once you’ve successfully landed in your audience’s inbox, the goal is to get your emails opened and have your contacts take action.
 Here are 10 B2B email marketing optimization hacks that can help you get more opens and clicks.

 Research has found that one of the primary contributing factors to getting your emails opened is by sending using a known and reputable sender.
 Ideally, your emails should be sent from a real person, especially for content marketing, lead nurturing or business development related emails where the contact has familiarity with the sender.
 If you decide to use your company name, don’t abbreviate it or get creative.
 Simply use the full name that will be easily recognizable by the contact.